genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Changing the default configuration is not required for standalone mode, but you can want to custom some parts of the program.

+Configuration file location:
+* Linux:
+    * `/etc/dgenies/application.properties` if installed with root access
+    * `~/.dgenies/application.properties` else
+* Windows:
-Configuration is stored in the `/etc/dgenies/application.properties` file (linux) or in the `application.properties` file of the install folder (windows).
+    * `application.properties` file of the install folder

 The file is divided in 9 parts described below.

 To change this file, please copy it into `application.properties.local` (at the same location) to avoid erase of the file on upgrades.